 V. Enforcement of Arbitration Act, 1996

-The Act was enforced soon after India’s economy liberalised in 1991.
-The rapid globalisation called for a speedy and cheaper form of ADR process.
-It was responsive to present-day requirements and restricted court intervention, fostered co-operation between the judicial and arbitral process.
+The Act was enforced soon after India’s economy was liberalised in 1991.
+Rapid globalisation called for a speedy and cheaper form of the ADR process.
+It was responsive to present-day requirements and restricted court intervention, fostering cooperation between the judicial and arbitral processes.